Last Updated on Samuel Franklinby

 Portal Knights Classes – Druid

-This does make the druid require a higher level of focus to play effectively and you’ll need to obtain the necessary shapeshifts to reach your potential.
-If this doesn’t bother you and you find the playstyle interesting then you’ll once again be able to conquer solo, coop and hardmode with this Portal Knights best class.
+This does mean the druid require a higher level of focus to play effectively and you’ll need to obtain the necessary shapeshifts first to reach your potential.
+If this doesn’t bother you and you find the playstyle interesting then you’ll once again be able to conquer solo, coop and hardmode with this Portal Knights best class option.

 Portal Knights Classes – Mage

 The best of all ranged characters in Portal Knights due to the high damage output the mage can deliver and the high mana pool that supports more spellcasting than other characters.
-The mage class also has a range of weapon elements along with spells that make them particularly effective at optimising elements for damage against enemies which can be buffed further with the right skills.
-The mage has some obvious weaknesses though that means they never quite reach the heights of the warrior or druid but are still more than capable of solo, coop and hardmode content with some effort and an optimised mage build.
+The mage class also has a range of weapons with elemental effects that along with spells that make them particularly effective at optimising elements for damage against enemy weaknesses.
+The mage class has some obvious weaknesses though that means they never quite reach the heights of the warrior or druid but are still more than capable of solo, coop and hardmode content with some effort and an optimised mage build.

 For the mage class your biggest difficulties will be survival requiring regular dodging and may require you to invest some points in constitution for additional health particularly if you intend to do hardmode bosses.
 Although some of this can be covered with the correct equipment choice at the cost of some damage or utility instead.
 Mages are also going to have heavy reliance on mana and health potions that requires some micromanagement and resource farming that other classes won’t face to the same extent.